Three years ago, I decided to go back to school so I could get a union job as a nurse.

 So which rank-and-file job?

 I chose nursing.
 Specifically (and hopefully) labor and delivery nursing.
 I always loved doing childcare for newborns and their families.
 It feels like such a privilege to be with a family during this incredibly momentous and intimate transition as they bring a new person into the world.

 And politically!?
 (Chef’s kiss!)
 Nurses are essential to the provisioning of healthcare and are at the forefront of our broken healthcare system with firsthand understanding about how this system is not serving us.
-I cut my political teeth DSA organizing for Medicare for All, and see so much potential to continue the fight as a rank and file nurse.
+I cut my political teeth with DSA organizing for Medicare for All and see so much potential to continue the fight as a rank-and-file nurse.